mystery000/devopsx/docs/getting-started.rst

 .. code-block:: bash

-    gptme 'write a snake game with curses to snake.py'
+    devopsx 'write a snake game with curses to snake.py'

 Any text files are in the prompt and exist will be included in the context.